- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 Answer: Yes, however, you cannot broadcast audio to both.
 A bit annoying, but you can easily cycle between them as needed.

 Question: What is the range in relation to phone use?

 Answer: I’ve found about 10-12 feet is the max you can be but does depend on obstructions like walls (particular metal or dense concrete walls).

 Get yourself a pair of Klipsch R6 headphones if you’re going to sit somewhere quiet and enjoy some fine music without being weighed down by some costly set of cans, particularly for bass lovers.

 They are seriously good quality compared to most in-ear audio products, and quite a few over-ear brands.

 However, they are limited in use, do have some weaknesses, and do seem to be a step back from some of Klipsch’s more legendary in-ear products.

 I was not sure how big that demographic is, but Klipsch should be doing some snuggly advertising to highlight this perfect scenario for its latest product.
-You can check them out here, where they are frequently on sale.
+You can, where they are frequently on sale.

 A Good Klipsch R6 Alternative: I actually slightly prefer the Sony XBA-H1 headphones, given the issues that I identified in this review.